 Who Would Like WordPress.com

 The free version of WordPress.com would work well for someone who wants to test out a blog, but isn’t too concerned with monetizing it or having access to a lot of features—at least for now.
+While this is common amongst the free blogging sites on the market today, it’s a pretty substantial drawback in my opinion.

 Another nice benefit of WordPress.com is you do have room to grow with this platform.
 You can purchase more expensive plans for added benefits.
 You can also migrate your site easily from WordPress.com to WordPress.org if you would like more flexibility in the future.